Use case · Scaling a Team

 When your team outgrows email alerts.

 Solo devs run on email.
 Growing teams run on Slack and Discord.
-The moment a second person needs to see a webhook in real time, the inbox-and-screenshare workflow breaks — and that's exactly the gap Scale fills.
+The moment a second person needs to see a callback in real time, the inbox-and-screenshare workflow breaks — and that's exactly the gap Sense fills.

 What's painful today

-- Webhook failures land in one developer's inbox; the rest of the team finds out hours later — at standup, or when a customer complains.
+- Callback failures land in one developer's inbox; the rest of the team finds out hours later — at standup, or when a customer complains.

 - Three people sharing the same Hook-plan login means audit logs lie about who replayed what, and seat limits cap real collaboration at the wrong size.

-- Stripe lives in one channel, GitHub in another, Shopify in a third — but no tool mirrors the captured event into the channel where the team already is.
+- Stripe lives in one channel, GitHub in another, Shopify in a third — but no tool mirrors the captured callback into the channel where the team already is.

 How HookSense solves it

-Forward every captured webhook into a Slack or Discord channel — method, status, provider, HMAC badge, and a link back to the inspector.
+Forward every captured callback into a Slack or Discord channel — method, status, provider, HMAC badge, and a link back to the dashboard.
 Your team sees the live stream where they already work, not in a separate dashboard.

-Scale jumps Hook's 3-seat cap to 5 — enough for a backend team plus a QA partner and an SRE-on-call.
+Sense lifts Hook's 3-seat cap to 10 — enough for a backend team plus QA, an SRE-on-call, and a PM who just wants to watch.
 Owner / admin / member / viewer roles map to who can edit, who can replay, and who can only look.

-Doubles Hook's 15-endpoint cap, doubles its retention.
-Teams running 8+ provider integrations (Stripe + Stripe Connect + GitHub + Shopify + Slack + Twilio + SendGrid + custom) finally fit, and incident post-mortems can look back two months.
+Lifts Hook's 15-endpoint cap entirely.
+Teams running 8+ provider integrations (Stripe + Stripe Connect + GitHub + Shopify + Slack + Twilio + SendGrid + custom) finally fit, and incident post-mortems can look back three months.

 See it in code